uvaaland/cig_llnl_workshop/prepare_data.md

 for the SPECFEM3D_GLOBE package are found in the `DATA/` folder.
 In order to set up the simulation, we need to:

-1. Provide the source characteristics for the event we want to simulate.
+1. Provide the source characteristics for the event we want to simulate
-2. Provide names and locations for the recording stations that we want to use.
+2. Provide names and locations for the recording stations that we want to use
-3. Set the relevant simulation parameters in the `Par_file`.
+3. Set the relevant simulation parameters in the `Par_file`

-* **Step 1: Provide the source characteristics for the event we want to simulate.**
+* **Step 1: Provide the source characteristics for the event we want to simulate**

   The format for the source should follow that of the [Global CMT Catalog](http://www.globalcmt.org/).
   For the South Napa earthquake, the source `CMTSOLUTION` is given as follows: